MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 - System backups occur continuously.
 The underlying technology used is Azure SQL Database.
 See SQL Database documentation [Automated backups](/azure/sql-database/sql-database-automated-backups) for details.
 - You must restore an environment to the same region in which it was backed up.
 - When an environment is restored onto itself, audit logs aren't deleted.
 For example, when an environment is restored onto itself to a past time t1, full audit data for the environment will be available, including any audit logs that were generated after t1.
-- The target environment will be listed in the **Select environment to overwrite** drop-down.
-If you don't see an environment, note that the target environment must be in the same geo (geographical region) as the source environment.
+- The target environment is listed in the **Select environment to overwrite** drop-down menu.
+If you don't see an environment, that means that the target environment is in the same geo (geographical region) as the source environment.
 - Only Power Apps and Power Automate flows in a Dataverse solution participate in backup and restore operations.

 ### Restore a system backup